denten-books/plain-text/4-simulation.md

 frustration and of being "manipulate" by a seemingly unyielding, rigid, intolerant dialogue partner [@walther_-line_1974, 379;
 @gaines_timesharing_1986, 15].

+By the 1980s, a new breed of metaphorical interfaces gained widespread prominence.
+If *Colossal Cave Adventure* epitomized the conversational model of computing, games like the early but popular *Pong*, *Donkey Kong epitomized the paradigm of metaphoric "direct manipulation."

 ### 4.4 Direct Manipulation (Speculative Formalism)